-In the local setting, users independently perturb their data, thus each of them results in an MSE in aggregation, which is denoted by $\mathcal{E}_i=E[(f_i(X_i)-E[f_i(X_i)|Y_i])^2]$ (for the application of histogram, denote $\mathcal{E}^k_i=E[(f^k_i(X_i)-E[f^k_i(X_i)|Y_i])^2]$ as the MSE of aggregating the $k$-th data in the $i$-th user's $X_i$), and the utility defined in Eq. \eqref{utility} satisfies decomposition theorem with proof provided in Appendix B.
+\textbf{Problem Decomposition:} Next, we show the problem defined in Eq. (\ref{utility}) can be decomposed into local optimization problems for each user.
+Since we assume that each user's input is independent of each other, all the $f(\cdot)$ functions above can be decomposed into local functions $f_i(\cdot)$ of each $R_i$.
+Then, each of them results in an MSE in aggregation, which is denoted by $\mathcal{E}_i=E[(f_i(R_i)-E[f_i(R_i)|Y_i])^2]$ (for the application of histogram, denote $\mathcal{E}^k_i=E[(f^k_i(R_i)-E[f^k_i(R_i)|Y_i])^2]$ as the MSE of aggregating the $k$-th data with $R_i$).
+The utility defined in \eqref{utility} satisfies decomposition theorem with proof provided in Appendix B of the supplementary document:

-\begin{thm} The global optimization problem defined in Eq. \eqref{utility} can be decomposed into $N$ local optimization problems, under independent user inputs.
+\begin{thm} The global optimization problem defined in \eqref{utility} can be decomposed into $N$ local optimization problems:

 \end{thm}